ogalera/protocolizer/README.md

 }

 ```
-In resume, you only need write two java classes (Example1.java & Parser.java in this example).
+In resume, you only need write two java classes (Example1.java & Parser.java in this case).

+For this example, library **user has wroten 162** lines and **protocolizer has wroten 212 lines** for you (without counting compiled message).

 -------------------------------------------------------------------
 ## Installation